suit-wg/architecture/draft-ietf-suit-architecture.md

 This is a useful approach for deployments where devices are not connected to the Internet and cannot contact a dedicated firmware server for the firmware download.
-It is also applicable when the firmware update happens via a USB stick or via Bluetooth Low Energy. {{attached-firmware-figure}} shows this delivery mode graphically.
+It is also applicable when the firmware update happens via a USB stick or via Bluetooth Smart. {{attached-firmware-figure}} shows this delivery mode graphically.

 ~~~~